pantheon-tweaks/pantheon-tweaks/README.md

 ```

 ### Special Thanks
-This repository is a fork of the [original elementary-tweaks](https://launchpad.net/elementary-tweaks) and could not have been done without the work of its [authors](AUTHORS) Michael P. Starkweather, Michael "Versable", PerfectCarl, Marvin Beckers and additional [contributors](CONTRIBUTORS).
+This repository is a fork of the [original elementary-tweaks](https://launchpad.net/elementary-tweaks) and could not have been done without the work of its [authors](AUTHORS) Michael P. Starkweather, Michael "Versable" Langfermann, PerfectCarl, Marvin Beckers and additional [contributors](CONTRIBUTORS).